 Food The activity level of Redbone Coonhounds varies widely, depending upon whether they hunt, and how much exercise they get.
 Consult your veterinarian about the optimal dog food type and quantity for your Red.

 Alone Time Redbone Coonhounds prefer spending time with their people but will tolerate an hour or two on their own if they must.
 Crate training can prevent them from resorting to unwanted behaviors, such as chewing and howling when they become bored.
 Because of their strong need for exercise and attention, Reds are best suited to homes where a family member is home most of the time.

 12 - 15 years

 The Redbone Coonhound's rich coat requires a weekly brushing to keep it clean and shiny.
-They should get a bath about once a month, or whenever they get dirty and muddy from hunting or playing.
-Brush their teeth several times a week, and trim their nails every month or so to prevent painful cracking.
+Bath your Red about once a month, or whenever he gets dirty and muddy from hunting or playing.
+Brush his teeth several times a week, and trim his nails every month or so to prevent painful cracking.
 Wash your Red's ears weekly with a gentle, vet-approved cleanser to prevent infection caused when wax, moisture, and dirt build up.

 Common Health Issues

 Redbone Coonhounds are generally healthy, but should be watched for the following breed-specific issues:

 You can minimize serious health concerns in your Redbone Coonhound by purchasing your dog from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.